Credible Messengers: Why 'Who' Matters as Much as 'What'

 Moving from 'Risk' to 'Resilience'

 This approach is a key part of our PSHE Legal Literacy Workshops.
-While the workshops provide the Legal Knowledge, the mentoring provides the Personal Guidance to apply that knowledge in high-pressure moments.
+While the workshops provide the Legal Knowledge, mentoring provides the Personal Guidance to apply that knowledge in high-pressure moments.

 "A mentor is a brain to pick, an ear to listen, and a push in the right direction.
 A Credible Messenger is all of that, plus the map to get there."